aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 19. However suppose there could be arbitrary-like rules-based universes, similar in nature to random number generators.

-20. The regular rules-based universes are infinitely more proficient at creating our very regular-seeming present experience than a rules-based universe which is completely random.
+20. The regular rules-based universes are infinitely more suitable at creating our very regular-seeming present experience than a rules-based universe which is completely random.

 21. Therefore there is infinitesimally small likelihood that our current experience is within an infinite, irregular rules-based universe.